Self-directed support gives you more choice, control and flexibility in how the identified social care needs of your disabled child are met.

 If you choose a Direct Payment you will be allocated a sum of money based on the agreed outcomes.
 This can be used to buy services that meet the needs and agreed outcomes set out in the care/support plan.
 For children the money will be paid to the parent or carer and for those over 18 it will paid to the person themselves, or to someone else who will manage it on their behalf.

-We produce 'self directed support guide' on our short breaks page, detailing our short break services or those we commission and the costs, so you can see how your personal budget can be used.
+We produce a 'self directed support price list' on our short breaks page, detailing our short break services or those we commission and the costs, so you can see how your personal budget can be used for community support, clubs, groups and holiday clubs.

 Employing a personal assistant